Dental Crowns in Santa Rosa

 A crown may be needed if not enough tooth structure is remaining to place a filling.
 However, a healthy amount of tooth structure is needed to hold a crown in place safely.
-If decay-infected tooth structure too far below the gumline, a crown may not be possible anymore and the tooth may need to be extracted.
+If the decay-infected tooth structure is too far below the gum line, a crown may not be possible anymore and the tooth may need to be extracted.

 Is a tooth crown painful?